-COVID-19 is caused by a new coronavirus that is spreading across the globe, with outbreaks in more than 190 countries including Canada.
-The global research community has responded quickly, with the Canadian Government alone already contributing more than $50 million dollars (CAD) to COVID-19 research, including several grants made to Maritime researchers.
+COVID-19 is caused by a new coronavirus that quickly spread across the globe.
+The global research community responded quickly, with the Canadian Government making an initial investment of more than $50 million dollars (CAD) to COVID-19 research, including several grants made to Maritime researchers.

 At the MSSU, we are working with our partners across the provincial health systems to prioritize support for Maritime researchers studying COVID-19, the pandemic response, and its impact on communities.